FedSolutions/taag-quick-desk/docs/Deployment-Guide.md

 Select desired channel to publish app.
 Once publish is complete you should see Help Desk App and tab within channel.
 ## 7. Configuration Settings

-There are configuration tables that need updated in order to run the Help Desk application.
+There are configuration settings that need updated in order to run the Help Desk application.
 Setting up the deep linking is a manual process.
-The other configuration settings can be updated with the admin app.
+The other configuration settings can be updated using the admin app.
 ### Configuring the deeplink value

 In the HD_Ticket_Settings_01S table add a row for DeepLink in Teams.
 This is required for DeepLink from Teams post to ticket within the Help Desk application.